 Skip to main content

-The following article guides you through a step-by-step process on how to display multiple data measurements, such as percent and values, simultaneously in one table or chart.
+The following article guides you through a step-by-step process of displaying multiple data measurements, such as percent and values, simultaneously in one table or chart.

-Let's take the 'Distribution of answers' and 'Mean overall rating' as an initial example.
+Let's use the ‘Distribution of answers' and 'Mean overall rating’ examples.

-When analysing the responses to rating-scale questions, researchers commonly record the results in a table, which contains the following rows (or columns):
+When analyzing the responses to rating-scale questions, researchers commonly record the results in a table, which contains the following rows (or columns):

 • ‘Source’ ratings in percent (distribution of answers);